thisishuey/project-phoenix/source/architecture-notes.md

     - Need to understand performance
     - XTDB per client?
         - Ideally no
-        - does XTDB support sharding?
+        - does XTDB support sharding
-- Separate solutions for managing batch vs. streaming
-    - Dataflow for streaming
-    - XTDB for batch
 - SADA
     - What are the costs of Dataflow?
 - ELT
     - Take data, process to parquet, dump to storage somewhere
 - Lift & Shift Statefun
-    - Everything except Greetly
 - Two Separate solutions, one to handle out of order, one to handle realtime, realtime pulls from out of order until it needs enrichment
 - Need to have data in BigQuery
 - Kafka Connect?